-Note that the condition on α_1 , which controls the rate of the independent Bernoulli probability specified in Assumption 4, is only needed for strong selection consistency (Theorem 4).
-Similar restrictions on the hyperparameters have been considered in order to establish the consistency properties in the regression setup (Yang et al., 2016; Lee et al., 2018; Cao et al., 2019b).
-The model selection consistency for the posterior mode in Theorem 3 does not require a restriction on α_1 .
+We would like to point out that the condition on $\alpha_1$ , which controls the rate of independent Bernoulli probability specified in Assumption 4, is only needed for strong selection consistency (Theorem 4).
+Similar restrictions on the hyperparameters have been considered for establishing consistency properties in the regression setup (Yang et al., 2016; Lee et al., 2018; Cao et al., 2019b).
+The model selection consistency for the posterior mode in Theorem 3 does not require any restriction on $\alpha_1$ .

-The aforementioned theorems are based on known σ^2 .
-However, in real applications, the underlying true variance is often unavailable.
-Therefore, we introduce the following corollary for a fully Bayesian hierarchical approach, where an appropriate inverse-gamma prior is imposed on σ^2 .
-It turns out that even with the unknown σ^2 , strong model selection consistency still holds under the same conditions given in Theorem 4.
+All the aforementioned theorems are based on known $\sigma^2$ , which tends to be not flexible enough, as in real applications, the underlying true variance often remains unavailable.
+Therefore, we introduce the following corollary for a fully Bayesian hierarchical approach, where an appropriate inversegamma prior is imposed on $\sigma^2$ .
+It turns out that even with the unknown